Arkansas nursing home hit by tornado killing two, injuring five - NewsBreak

 MONETTE, Ark.
 (WREG/KTLA/KARK)– A Northeast Arkansas nursing home was hit by a tornado, leaving two dead and five injured.

-Craighead County Judge Marvin Day confirms two are dead, and five seriously injured at Monette Manor in Monette, Arkansas.Workers killed after collapse at Amazon warehouse in Edwardsville
+Craighead County Judge Marvin Day confirms two are dead, and five seriously injured at Monette Manor in Monette, Arkansas.LISTEN: Mass casualty incident reported after tornado hits Amazon distribution center in Illinois

 At one point 20 were trapped in the nursing home.